deltachat/deltachat-pages/_posts/2019-10-16-etc-workshop.md

 technology.
 It was full of self-organized learning - the people there really reappropriated technology which is usually alienated to them.

-Mostly women and Nonbinary people attended, and brought a variety of skills they could share between each other.
+Mostly women and nonbinary people attended, and brought a variety of skills they could share between each other.
 I am used to the elitism of nerd culture - the contrast was wild.
 I never saw a learning athmosphere like that, where everyone could learn from each other, without being afraid to admit they don't